Sprinkle Crinkle Cookies

 - Whisk together the flour, baking powder, and salt.
 Set aside.

-- Using an electric mixer on medium speed, beat the butter and sugar until light and fluffy.
+- Using an electric mixer on medium speed, beat the butter and granulated sugar until light and fluffy.
 Add the eggs, one at a time, mixing well after each addition.
 Mix in the vanilla.

 - Reduce mixer speed to low.
 Gradually add the flour mixture, mixing just until combined.
 Stir in the sprinkles.